syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 ### Pivot

-Position of a annotation is controlled by using its `Length` property which represents the distance from connector center. `Pivot` property is used to align the annotation based on its center point.
+Position of an annotation is controlled by using its `Length` property, which represents the distance from connector center.
+The `Pivot` property is used to align the annotation based on its center point.
 Default value of the pivot point is (0.5, 0.5), that means center of length.

 {% tabs %}
 {% highlight xaml %}